 Microsoft has revealed its first look at the new Surface Hub 2S and, let’s be frank, it looks awesome.

 Much like the original Surface Hub, the Surface Hub 2S will be a powerful tool for collaboration, allowing video conferencing to happen in tandem with white-boarding.
-With the ability to initiate a Skype call with one touch and seamless integration with OneNote and the Microsoft Office Suite, we didn’t think the Surface Hub could get any better.
+With the ability to initiate a Skype call with one touch and seamless integration with OneNote and the Microsoft Office Suite, we didn’t think the Surface Hub technology could get any better.

 Well, it turns out we were wrong.